Watts family: The Queen Vic

-The Watts vs. the Mitchells
+Relationships and feuds with the Mitchells

-One of the most prominent aspects of EastEnders over the years has been the conflict between the show's two greatest families, the Watts and Mitchells, even becoming the subject of a special EastEnders Revealed, entitled "Blood Feud: The Watts vs. The Mitchells".
+One of the most prominent aspects of EastEnders over the years has been the relationships and more so the conflict between the Watts family and another prominent and long-standing family - the Mitchells.
+This even became the subject of a special EastEnders Revealed, entitled "Blood Feud: The Watts vs. The Mitchells".
 The familial contention is rooted in Sharon's tempestuous relationship with the Mitchell brothers Grant (Ross Kemp) and Phil (Steve McFadden), which began after Den's disappearance and the departure of Angie.
 After the breakdown of her marriage to Grant, Sharon's position became untenable: Grant was capable of violence towards her, and his loud-mouth mother Peggy (Barbara Windsor) was constantly hounding her.
-The last of the Watts left in 1995, and the Mitchells took over The Queen Vic.
+Sharon left Walford in 1995, and the Mitchells took over The Queen Vic.

-The importance of the Vic to the Watts became obvious when Sharon returned to lay claim to the pub after a 6-year absence.
-Indeed, the Vic was to become a central battlefield in the war between the contending families: the returning Watts seeking to reclaim what now belonged to the Mitchells.
-Even when Sharon was forced out of the pub, the rivalry with Phil, Peggy, and Sam Mitchell (Kim Medcalf) heated up with the appearance of Sharon's half-sister Vicki and Den's long-lost son, Dennis, who particularly clashed against Phil Mitchell after punching him when they first met.
+The importance of the Vic to the Watts family became obvious again in 2001, when Sharon returned to Walford and bought the pub after a six-year absence.
+Indeed, the Vic was to become a central battlefield in the war between the contending families: the returning Watts family seeking to reclaim what now belonged to the Mitchells.
+Even when Sharon sold the pub back to the Mitchell family the following year, the rivalry with Phil, Peggy, and Sam Mitchell (Kim Medcalf) heated up with the appearance of Sharon's half-sister Vicki and Den's long-lost son, Dennis, who particularly clashed against Phil Mitchell after punching him when they first met.

 The return of Den (after 14 years) took the conflict between the two families to another level.
 Den threatened Phil's position as top dog and quickly became Phil's "arch enemy", whilst Den developed a hatred for Phil upon learning of the rivalry between Dennis and Phil, and of the way the Mitchells had treated his "princess", Sharon.
 In late 2003, Den successfully framed Phil for armed robbery, enabling Lisa Fowler (Lucy Benjamin), the estranged mother of Phil's daughter, Louise, to flee the country with their child.
 Phil had completely underestimated Den who quickly put the great Mitchell family in their place.
 However, Phil broke out of prison before Christmas and briefly returned to Albert Square to confront Den, but the pair called a truce and Den let Phil go after handing over the proceeds of their armed robbery.